timnew/timnew.github.com/source/_posts/2013-07-18-Pitfall-in-isEnum-method-in-Java.md

 layout: post
 title: Pitfall in isEnum method in Java
 comments: true
+categories:
+  - Programming
-categories: Java
+  - Java
 tags:
-  - Java
+  - java
-  - Reflection
+  - reflection
-  - Enumeration
+  - enumeration
   - isEnum()
 date: 2013-07-18 08:00:00
 ---
 I found a very interesting phenomenon in Java type reflection when building an Android app.
 I'm trying to build a common mechanism to serialize Enum into integer when writing it into database.
 To make it more flexible so I fetch the value type dynamically by using reflection.
 So I have the following code to check whether the value to be written is an enumeration:

 {% codeblock Code to check enumeration lang:java %}